harmansingh0017/weatherapp/README.md

    - Deploys the React application to Kubernetes (EKS) using Helm.

-5. **Prometheus & Grafana Deploy:**

-   - Adds the Prometheus Helm chart repository.
-   - Installs Prometheus and Grafana using Helm in the 'prometheus' namespace.

 ## Prerequisites

 Ensure the following prerequisites are met before setting up and executing the pipeline: